e9akhan/e9akhan.github.io/journal/day1.md

 2. Create mail and GitHub account.
 3. Fundamentals of GitHub
 4. How to create repo in GitHub
-5. Finding multiples of a number/s in a given range.
+5. Finding multiples of a number(s) in a given range.